 PHA (WA) was the third professional historians’ association formed at state level in Australia.
 By the mid-1990s, with six Australian states having Professional Historians Associations, the formation of a national body became feasible.

 The Australian Council of Professional Historians Associations (now Professional Historians Australia) was founded in 1996, with the principal aim of representing professional historians at the national level.
 Each state and territory in Australia operates as an independent body and has a representative on the PHA Committee.
 The six member associations of PHA endorsed the National Standard for the Accreditation of Professional Historians in Australia in December 1999.
 With this development, in 2000, the Professional Historians and Researchers Association (WA) became the Professional Historians Association (WA) Inc. and amended its rules and membership categories accordingly.
-Provision for the accreditation of researchers was also made.

 In 2005, PHA (WA) amended its constitution in line with national PHA standards.
 Since then, the Rules have been updated on an as needed basis.
 The current Rules of PHA (WA) are available to download here.